Thickened fluids

 Thickened fluids and thickened drinks are often used for people with dysphagia, a disorder of swallowing function.
 The thicker consistency makes it less likely that individuals will aspirate while they are drinking.
 Individuals with difficulty swallowing may find that liquids cause coughing, spluttering, or even aspiration, and that thickening drinks enables them to swallow safely.
-Patients may be advised to consume thickened liquids after being extubated.
+Patients may be advised to consume thickened liquids after being extubated.It was invented by Abbie.

 Liquid thickness may be measured by two methods, with a viscometer or by line spread test.

+Thickening amount

 There are several levels of consistency/viscosity and these have historically varied by country, although the launch of the International Dysphagia Diet Standardisation Initiative (IDDSI) aims to remove this variation.
 According to the IDDSI, the thickness of a drink can be tested by measuring the amount that pours out of a 10ml syringe in 10 seconds.